Want more deliciousness? Follow me on X @TeresasRecipes for the latest culinary creations and kitchen adventures!

 Instructions

 - In a mixing bowl, combine the all-purpose flour and ghee.
-Mix well until the mixture resembles breadcrumbs.
+Rub the ghee into the flour using your fingertips until the mixture resembles coarse breadcrumbs.

-- Gradually add milk and knead to form a smooth dough.
+- Gradually add the warm milk, kneading until you form a smooth and pliable dough.
 Cover the dough with a damp cloth and let it rest for 15 minutes.

-- In a separate bowl, mix together khoya, sugar, chopped almonds, cashews, raisins, and cardamom powder to make the filling.
+- In a separate bowl, prepare the filling by mixing together the crumbled khoya, granulated sugar, chopped almonds, cashews, raisins, and cardamom powder.
+Ensure all ingredients are well combined to create a cohesive filling.

-- Divide the dough into small equal-sized balls.
-Roll out each ball into a small circle.
+- Divide the dough into small equal-sized balls, approximately the size of a golf ball.
+Roll out each ball into a small circle, about 4 inches in diameter, on a lightly floured surface.

-- Place a spoonful of the filling in the center of each circle.
-Fold the circle in half and seal the edges by pressing with a fork.
+- Spoon a generous amount of the filling into the center of each circle.
+Fold the circle in half to create a semi-circle and press the edges to seal tightly.
+Use a fork to crimp the edges for a decorative touch, ensuring no filling escapes during frying.

-- Heat vegetable oil in a deep pan for frying.
-Once the oil is hot, carefully add the gujiyas and fry until golden brown on both sides.
+- Heat vegetable oil in a deep frying pan over medium heat.
+Once the oil is hot (around 350°F or 175°C), carefully add the gujiyas in batches, avoiding overcrowding the pan.

-- Remove the fried gujiyas from the oil and drain on a paper towel to remove excess oil.
+- Fry the gujiyas until they turn golden brown on both sides, about 4-5 minutes.
+Use a slotted spoon to remove them from the oil and drain on paper towels to remove excess oil.

-- Allow the gujiyas to cool completely, then dust them with powdered sugar before serving.
+- Allow the gujiyas to cool completely, then dust them generously with powdered sugar before serving.
+Enjoy these delectable treats as a festive indulgence!

 Dietary Information